mattmakai/fullstackpython.com/source/content/pages/05-data/02-databases.markdown

 Databases storage implementations vary in complexity.
 SQLite, a database included with Python, creates a single file for all data per database.
-Other databases such as Oracle, PostgreSQL, and MySQL have more complicated persistence schemes while offering additional advanced features that are useful for web application data storage.
+Other databases such as Oracle, [PostgreSQL](/postgresql.html) and [MySQL](/mysql.html) have more complicated persistence schemes while offering additional advanced features that are useful for web application data storage.

 [PostgreSQL](http://www.postgresql.org/) and
 [MySQL](http://www.mysql.com/) are two of the most common open source